How to Effectively Implement Merit Pay Systems:

 Pros and Cons of Merit Pay:

-- Merit pay communicates the company's objectives to employees and confirms what the company values in their employees.
+- Merit pay communicates the company's objectives to employees and confirms what the company values in its employees.

-- Earning merit pay allows employees know where they stand with the company.
+- Earning merit pay allows employees to know where they stand with the company.

 - Merit pay differentiates between an individual's performance and the company's performance.

 - Merit pay can be used to reward individuals for one-time tasks that they may otherwise not receive recognition for.

 - Without clear measurables, merit pay can be subjective, leading to concerns about favoritism.